Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Introduction

 \subsubsection{Dimensions of Innovations}

-We introduce {\tt Fed-Span} based on four innovative design dimensions:
+In this work, we introduce {Fed-Span} based on four innovative design dimensions:

-\textbf{(Dimension 1) Over-the-Space Aggregations.} {\tt Fed-Span} introduces a spatially-aware system model that accounts for inter-orbit and intra-orbit satellite trajectories while integrating inter-terminal laser communications.
-It features fine-grained temporal discretization and ISLL channel modeling, thereby unlocking the full potential of ISLLs for Fed-LS.
+\textbf{(Dimension 1) Over-the-Space Aggregations:} {Fed-Span} introduces a spatially-aware system model that accounts for inter- and intra-orbit satellite trajectories and ISLLs.
+It features fine-grained temporal discretization and ISLL channel modeling, thereby unlocking the potential of ISLLs for Fed-LS.

-\textbf{(Dimension 2) Minimum Spanning Tree.} {\tt Fed-Span} models LEO satellite constellations as spherical networks, representing satellites as nodes and ISLLs as edges.
+\textbf{(Dimension 2) Minimum Spanning Tree:} {Fed-Span} models LEO satellite constellations as spherical networks, representing satellites as \textit{nodes} and ISLLs as \textit{edges}.
 It subsequently introduces a novel \textit{graph-theoretical framework} for connectivity, optimization, and network utilization in Fed-LS, marking a novel contribution to the field.
-This approach adopts \textit{minimum spanning trees} (MSTs)\footnote{An MST is a connected graph that links all nodes with minimum total edge weight and no cycles.} as an intuitive topology for structured model aggregation and efficient link utilization in Fed-LS, with the conventional FedL star topology encompassed as a special case.
-Crucially, {\tt Fed-Span} optimizes the topology of MSTs based on satellite trajectories, link availability, ML computation capabilities, and data distributions and heterogeneity, ensuring adaptability and improved deployment performance.
+This approach adopts \textit{minimum spanning trees} (MSTs) as an intuitive topology for low-overhead model aggregations in Fed-LS, with the conventional FedL star topology recoverable as a special case.
+Crucially, {Fed-Span} optimizes the topology of MSTs based on the satellites' trajectories, link availabilities, ML computation capabilities, and data distributions.